Affordable Pet Vaccines Inc.

 Should I be bringing in my pet?

 As long as you are healthy, and you have not been in contact with anyone that is displaying any symptoms of the COVID-19 virus (fever, cough, shortness of breath) in the last 14 days, then yes, you may bring in your pet for services.
 We want to ensure that your pets are healthy, and are able to receive the quality care they require, even during this pandemic.
-However, that being said, a nail clipping is something that can be handled at home, and does not require a veterinary visit.
-Please consider what service it is that you may be requesting, and ask yourself if that service warrants putting yourself, and others, at potential risk of infection.
+However, that being said, a nail clipping is something that can be handled at home or through a grooming appointment at a local groomer, and does not require a veterinary visit.
+Please consider what service it is that you may be requesting, and ask yourself if that service warrants putting yourself, and others, at potential risk of infection and/or preventing another pet from being seen.

 Can I still get my pet's medications?

 Yes, you may still get your pet's medications.
-We have an online pharmacy (apvrx.com), that is always available.
-If your pet is on a medication not listed on our website, just send us an e-mail (email@example.com), and we will get approval from the doctor.
+If your pet is on a medication, just send us an e-mail (firstname.lastname@example.org), and we will get approval from the doctor.
 We can send electronic invoices for payment, and we are able to ship medications.
 We would encourage persons to avail themselves of this option, whenever possible, as this limits your exposure to the public.

 Even if our office would be forced to close, assuming none of our staff is infected, we would still be able to get your pet their medications.